taylorific/ros-training/slides.md

 Think of it like:
 - make -> builds a single target
 - cmake -> generates the build system for a single project
-- colon -> builds a whole tree of CMake, Python, and other package types together, handling ordering, isolation, environment setup and build metadata.
+- colcon -> builds a whole tree of CMake, Python, and other package types together, handling ordering, isolation, environment setup and build metadata.

 ---
 hideInToc: true